spectrum-health-systems/tingen-documentation/README.md

 Also, since API documentation is generated using the *development versions* of source code, it may be different than the stable release source code.

-When a new stable version of Tingen is released, the documentation for that version is moved to a separate branch for historical purposed.
+When a new stable version of Tingen is released, the documentation for that version is moved to a separate branch for historical purposes.

 # The Tingen Manual